NicoPANW/Contrail_Cookbook/docs/index.md

 _This is a corner case and most of the time the result of bad VNF implementation._

 Here we have unconfigured DHCP on vSRX_5 and manually set IP@ 10.0.0.12/32.
-So as explained before, because Contrail knows the IP@ and Mac@ bindings via OpenStack, this IP@ will be unknown.

 Below the mac@ of IP@ 10.0.0.12/32 is resolved and ICMP packets are going through.